webMethod()

 Function

-The function specified in the webMethod() call, wrapped with the webMethod() function.
-This wrapped function always returns a promise that resolves to the response from the original function you provided.
+The method specified in the webMethod() call, wrapped with the webMethod() method.
+This wrapped method always returns a promise that resolves to the response from the original method you provided.

 Copy